SamuSommer/ScrobbleSync/README.md

 # ScrobbleSync

-ScrobbleSync is an easy-to-use AppleScript (future Applet?) that fetches the scrobble count for each song in your Apple Music library and stores it in the comment field, which can then be used for sorting and filtering.
+ScrobbleSync is a simple AppleScript (soon-to-be Applet) that fetches the scrobble count for each song in your Apple Music library and stores it in the comment field, which can then be used for sorting and filtering.

 ## Getting Started

 This readme should give all the relevant information for using this tool.
 If something is unclear or not working, you can message me on Discord @Samu#1337

+Download the script

 ## Prerequisites
 A Mac.
 Apple Music.
 The script.

 ## Installation
-Download the Script and paste it into
+Paste the downloaded script into

 /Users/yourusernamehere/Library/Music/Scripts

-(create the Scripts folder if it doesnt exist yet)
+(create the Scripts folder if it doesn't exist yet)

 Then open it and put in your username where it says to do so (at the top), then save the script (Cmd-S) and close it.

 ## Usage

-First-time setup:
+### First-time setup:
 1. Open Apple Music and view your Library in tracks view.
 2. Press Cmd-J for display options. enable comments, and last played.
 3. now, select a few tracks and then click the script icon on the menu bar (it's the little scroll), then click on my script. it will start running, writing the comments starting from the first selected song.

-Fast mode:
+### Fast mode:

-Overnight mode:
+### Overnight mode:

 the next part is my personal use rec, not mandatory: